-- 16. The CMA considers that a review of the Undertakings may identify a number of changes of circumstance.
-Consequently, the CMA considers at this time that it has a realistic prospect of finding at least one relevant change of circumstance during the course of a review.
+- 16. The CMA considers that a number of changes of circumstance may be identified in the course of this review.
 These possible changes of circumstance are: - The standalone interactive services originally provided by BIB (e.g. those previously available via a dedicated 'Interactive Services Menu') are no longer available.
-Furthermore, the interactive services available on Sky channels (e.g. via the red button) are far more limited than those under consideration at the time of the proposed merger and when the Undertakings were agreed.
-As such, the importance of interactive services to customers is significantly diminished, particularly because similar services, and a much wider range of more attractive alternative services are available through the internet on a variety of mobile and other devices, with Sky offering internet and broadband services to its retail customers separate to its interactive services. - The pay TV market has undergone significant changes in the years since the Undertakings were given.
+In addition, the interactive services available on Sky channels (e.g. via the red button) are more limited than those under consideration at the time of the proposed transaction and when the Undertakings were agreed.
+As such, the importance of interactive services to customers could be significantly diminished, particularly because similar services, and a much wider range of more attractive alternative services are available through the internet on a variety of mobile and other devices, with Sky offering internet and broadband services to its retail customers separate to its interactive services. - The pay TV market has undergone significant changes in the years since the Undertakings were given.
 There is an increased number of pay TV providers offering different types of pay TV and different transmission mechanisms to final customers including a range of online providers, with offers that include broadcast channels but also video-on-demand services.
-The providers include those such as BT, Virgin, and TalkTalk, as well as a range of other content providers such as Netflix, Amazon Prime Video, Disney+, Apple TV+, Discovery Plus and Paramount+.
-As a result of the presence and growth among these providers, we consider that the commercial incentives on Sky in relation to offering its channels to other providers and the commercial terms it seeks for these would be different from the incentives on it in 2001. - The regulatory landscape has also changed since the Undertakings were given.
+The providers include broadband and content providers such as BT, Virgin, and TalkTalk, as well as a range of other content providers such as Netflix, Amazon Prime Video, Disney+, Apple TV+, Discovery Plus and Paramount+.
+As a result of the presence and growth among these providers, the commercial incentives on Sky in relation to offering its channels to other providers and the commercial terms it seeks for these may be different from the incentives on it in 2001. - The regulatory landscape has also changed since the Undertakings were given.
 Ofcom imposed a Wholesale Must Offer (WMO) requirement in 2010, but this was removed in 2015 so that there is now greater reliance on Sky's commercial incentives, coupled with market monitoring by Ofcom.
 The reasoning given by Ofcom in this decision included: